sign-language-processing/sign-language-processing.github.io/src/index.md

 @shi-etal-2022-open introduce OpenASL, a large-scale American Sign Language (ASL) - English dataset collected from online video sites (e.g., YouTube), and then propose a set of techniques including sign search as a pretext task for pre-training and fusion of mouthing and handshape features to improve translation quality in the absence of glosses and in the presence of visually challenging data.

 @zhang2023sltunet propose a multi-modal, multi-task learning approach to end-to-end sign language translation.
-The model features shared representations for different modalities such as text and video and is trained jointly on several tasks such as video-to-gloss, gloss-to-text and video-to-text.
-The approach allows to leverage external data such as parallel data for spoken language machine translation.
+The model features shared representations for different modalities such as text and video and is trained jointly on several tasks such as video-to-gloss, gloss-to-text, and video-to-text.
+The approach allows leveraging external data such as parallel data for spoken language machine translation.

 <!-- TODO: AFRISIGN (Shester and Mathias at AfricaNLP, ICLR 2023 workshop) -->